-With the lowest rainfall in the country, the Savanes region in the far north of Togo has water supply problems (UNDP, 1982).
-It was the creation of the Dalwak reservoir, with a capacity of 10 million m in 2002 (Rapport expert solidaire, 2014) that alleviated these problems for the town of Dapoang.
-For the rest of the region, despite the multitude of small water reservoirs and the higher density of village hydraulic boreholes, the availability of water for the population remains very low.
-What's more, because of the development of cattle and goat farming in the region, the surface water in the reservoirs remains unfit for consumption and requires exorbitant treatment costs.

-Groundwater, whose storage depends essentially on the state of fracturing of the bedrock, is an essential resource (Bertone & le Guellec, 2008; Jourda et al., 2015; Alhassane et al., 2018).
+The water supply problems have risen with increasing drought in the Savanes region, Togo according to the report of (PNUD, 1982).
+The Dalwak reservoir, created in 2002 with a capacity of 10 million m3, has alleviated water scarcity of the town of Dapoang (Rapport expert solidaire, 2014).
+Despite the multitude of small water reservoirs and the higher density of boreholes, the availability of water for the population remains very low for the rest of the region.
+Furthermore, the development of cattle and goat farming in the region made the surface water unfit for consumption which requires exorbitant treatment costs.
+Availability of groundwater in the region depends on the state of fracturing of the bedrock (Bertone & le Guellec, 2008; Jourda et al., 2015; Alhassane et al., 2018).
 This explains the interest of this study, which assesses the hydrogeological potential of the Birrimian granito-migmatitic formations and those of the Neoproterozoic sandstone-clay cover in the Koumfab watershed.

-This summary presents the results of the mapping of the network of lineaments or fractures based on aerial and satellite coverage of the sector and the analysis of the parameters of the boreholes installed in relation to the network component.
+This study presents the results of the mapping of the network of lineaments or fractures based on aerial and satellite coverage of the sector and the analysis of the parameters of the boreholes installed in relation to the network component.

-1 - Geological and hydrogeological context
+1- Geological and hydrogeological background